Haiku-art/javascript_project1/README.md

-# javascript_project1
+# javascript project 1 : to do list

 A javaScript to do list.
-Save tasks on the list, mark them done and clear the list when all are completed!
+Save tasks on the list, mark them done and clear the list when all are completed.